Snapchat/MeshPose/README.md

 ```

 Please make sure that the `smpl_xy_proj` coordinates are aligned with the original image.

+Note: To accelerate this, you can skip instances that don't have a `'dp_masks'` field, as they don't contain DensePose annotations and don't contribute to the metrics.

 Once `my_mesh_predictions.json` is ready, the system can be evaluated via: